MrQR-me/docs/registers.md

 ### Creating a New Register
 {: .text-purple-000 }
-From the Register Page you can Create your Registers.
+From the Register Page, you can create your Registers.
 <html>
 <body>
 Select <button class="button button1">CREATE</button> once you have entered the desired Register name.
-In the example below a Register called "Access Equipment" Will Be Created.
-Once an Item is Created a Register cannot be Deleted but you can Edit its Name.
+In the example below, a Register called 'Access Equipment' will be created.

+Once an Item is created, a Register cannot be deleted, but you can edit its name.
 </body>
 </html>